 Research > Apply For a Grant

-The CURE Innovator Award supports the exploration of a highly innovative new concept or untested theory that addresses an important problem relevant to epilepsy.
+The CURE Innovator Award supports the exploration of a highly innovative, often risky new concept or untested theory that addresses an important problem relevant to epilepsy.
 The Innovator Award proposed research must reflect ideas substantially different from those being pursued by anyone in the epilepsy research field.
-The program is not intended to support a logical progression of an already established research project but, instead, allows Principal Investigators (PIs) the opportunity to pursue innovative research ideas.
-This award mechanism supports high-risk studies that have the potential to reveal entirely new avenues for investigation.
-Research completed through an Innovator Award strives to provide sufficient preliminary data to enable the PI to test a groundbreaking, original, and/or unconventional hypothesis and has the potential, if the scope of work is successful, to move epilepsy research forward by leaps rather than by incremental steps.
+The program is not intended to support the logical progression of an already established research project but, instead, allows Principal Investigators (PIs) the opportunity to pursue radically unconventional, paradigm-shifting hypotheses.
+This award mechanism supports high-risk studies that have the potential to reveal entirely new areas of epilepsy research.
+Research completed through an Innovator Award must provide sufficient preliminary data to enable the PI to prove or disprove their groundbreaking, original, and/or unconventional hypothesis and have the potential, if the scope of work is successful, to move epilepsy research forward by leaps rather than by incremental steps.

-Preliminary data is not necessary to receive this grant.
+Preliminary data is not necessary to receive this grant but may be included.